 Organized labor is the 800-pound gorilla of California politics, and as such, is heavily represented on this list.
-One of the reasons is Scott Wetch, whose offices at 13th and I are one floor down from SBCTC (see No. 8) and right across the alley from Capitol Weekly’s digs on H Street.
+One of the reasons is Scott Wetch, whose offices at 13th and I are one floor down from SBCTC (see No. 6).
 Wetch represents union interests first, last and always.
-His list of clients includes the State Pipe Trades Council, the International Union of Elevator Constructors (Locals 8 and 18) and a whole slew of International Brotherhood of Electrical Workers locals, among others.
-Wetch has earned a reputation as a ruthless bill-killer if legislation coming out of the Capitol threatens his constituents’ interests.
-He worked at the Capitol in the Senate and Assembly for over 12 years, getting his start as an intern in the Senate president’s office while still a student at CSU Sacramento.
-His firm, Carter, Wetch and Associates billed $3.5 million in 2019.
-Founding partner Art Carter retired in 2003 but Wetch, perhaps more sentimental than his reputation would belie, has kept his name on the firm all these years.
+His union-heavy list of clients includes the State Pipe Trades Council, the International Union of Elevator Constructors (Locals 8 and 18), a whole slew of International Brotherhood of Electrical Workers locals, and some interesting non-labor entities like Seaworld and the Kaiser Foundation.
+Wetch has earned a reputation for ruthlessness if legislation coming out of the Capitol threatens his clients’ interests, and he cuts an imposing figure on the natural.
+That demeanor usually gets results, but can also backfire.
+In July, Wetch was involved in a public dust-up at the Senator Building with another lobbyist — the scene did not play to rave reviews, even among his usual labor allies.